laiquet/idtrackerai-enhanced/docs/source/user_guide/validator.rst

 Setup points
 ------------

-Create a set of *"Setup points"* by clicking :kbd:`Add`, writing the desired name and clicking on the video player to set the desired positions of the points.
-This could be used to mark the cornars/center of your experimental arena, some obstacle, or the position of some rule to calibrate distances.
+Create sets of *"Setup points"* by clicking *"Add"*, writing the desired name and clicking on the video player to set the desired positions of the points.
+This could be used to mark the corners/center of your experimental arena, some obstacle, or the position of a rule to calibrate distances.

 .. _blob_extra_info_link:

 Blob's extra info
 =================

 When clicking a centroid on the video player, this tool will display its main attributes (mostly for debugging purposes).
-The selected identity will be followed through the video displaying information of the current blob with the selected identity.
+The selected identity will be traced through the video displaying information of any blob which contains the selected identity.

 Validator shortcuts
 ===================